This post may contain affiliate links. Read the full disclosure here.

 So basically this is a mountain of chocolate and an even larger mountain of calories.
 But hey, it’s dessert and it’s meant to be eaten in moderation so we’re okay here.

 Chocolate cheesecake.
-The cheesecake filling is my go-to cheesecake base.
+The chocolate cheesecake filling is my go-to cheesecake base.
 It’s so luscious and creamy.
 I used this batter in every single cheesecake on the blog.

 It starts with full-fat block cream cheese, sugar, eggs, and heavy cream.
 I typically add vanilla also.
 Today, I’m also including melted chocolate and cocoa powder.
 So much CHOCOLATE.